 The Company has a significant amount of cash in EUR and USD for which the EUR cash position may be subject to negative interest rates above a certain level.
-The EUR cash balance at December 31, 2022 amounts to €17.9 million.
+The EUR cash balance at December 31, 2023 amounts to $\leq$ 21.6 million.
 The hedging strategy as described in the section foreign currency risk does also bring benefits in terms of cash management whereby the option premium received exceeds the negative return on the EUR cash balance.

-Without taking into account the impact of the FX vanilla options on the interest rate risk, an increase (decrease) in the interest rate by 5.0 %, would lead to an interest expense (gain) of $\in 3,000$ ($\in 3,000$).
+Without taking into account the impact of the FX vanilla options on the interest rate risk, an increase (decrease) in the interest rate by 5.0 %, would lead to an interest expense (gain) of $\leq 3\,877$ ( $\leq 3\,877$ ).